 Chromatic Aberrations

 Chromatic aberrations are one of the characteristics of fast lenses like this that you just have to learn to deal with.
-Luckily it’s mostly just with longitudinal focusing issues.
-Meaning high contrast areas just in and out of focus will get greens or purples fringing.
+Luckily, they mostly involve longitudinal focusing issues.
+This means that high-contrast areas just in and out of focus will get greens or purples fringing.

-Also, there is some fringing that will happen along the edges of bright bokeh edges in the out-of-focus highlights.
+Also, some fringing will happen along the edges of bright bokeh edges in the out-of-focus highlights.

-You can right-click and open the image in a new window to see more detail, but even from standing back, you can see the green and purples shifts that happen in the twigs.
+You can right-click and open the image in a new window to see more detail, but even from standing back, you can see the green and purple shifts that happen in the twigs.

 Sunstars